ThemeFuse/Unyson-Documentation/extension/shortcodes/index.rst

 ^^^^^^^^^^

-When creating a shortcode folder with all the required files, the framework makes an instance of ``FW_Shortcode`` to ensure the correct default functionality, some of which default functionality can be overridden by creating a class in the shortcode directory that extends ``FW_Shortcode``.
+When creating a shortcode folder with all the required files, the framework makes an instance of ``FW_Shortcode`` to ensure the correct default functionality, some of which default functionality can be overwritten by creating a class in the shortcode directory that extends ``FW_Shortcode``.

 .. note::